-Genomics of twenty-first century might not afford to be as luxurious to let several decades to be wasted.
-The rapid rise of Genome Sequencing industry must be matched by Genome Analytics (Lander et al. 2001; Venter et al. 2001; Church 2005; Mardis 2006; Gibbs et al. 2007; Collins 2007; Pellionisz 2008b).
-After the \$3Bn "Human Genome Project" there is a general realization that "our concepts of genome regulation are frighteningly unsophisticated" (Venter 2010).
+Genomics of 21st Century might not afford to be as luxurious to let several decades to be wasted.
+The rapid rise of Genome Sequencing industry must be matched by Genome Analytics; Lander et al [2001], Venter et al [2001], Church [2005], Mardis ER [2006], Gibbs et al. [2007], Collins [2007], Pellionisz [2008b].
+After the \$3Bn "Human Genome Project" there is a general realization that "our concepts of genome regulation are frighteningly unsophisticated"; Venter [2011].
 Indeed, instead of "gene regulation" or "genome regulation" a conceptual shift to "multidimensional coordinated genome function" is required.

 It is now widely recognized that Genome Informatics simply will not do without massive computing, requiring algorithmic mathematical approaches to program them, and the fact that neural function arises from neural networks that are governed by genomic and epigenomic (hologenomic) factors.
-As a result, some pioneers of the field of Neural Nets swiftly migrated to become leaders in genome informatics (Haussler 1995), and biologists imprinted by the General System Theory (Bertalanffy 1934) a decade ago started to claim that "Genomics became Informatics" (Hood et al. 2002; Baliga et al. 2002).
-Hood and colleagues (Baliga et al. 2002) immediately recognized two types of information in coordinate regulation "The Regulatory Network for Phototrophy Includes at Least Two Transcription Factors".
-A common mathematical underpinning of neuroscience and genomics emerged even before the ENCODE Project led by the US Government concluded in the imperative that "now the community of scientists have to re-think long-held beliefs" (Collins 2007; Pellionisz 2006; Simons and Pellionisz 2006a).
-With the hindrance of old dogmas defeated in less than 3 years, The Principle of Recursive Genome Function rapidly gained ground (Pellionisz 2008a, b, 2009a, b; Shapshak et al. 2008; Chiappelli et al. 2008; Cartieri 2009; Perez 2010; Arneth 2010; Oller 2010; Stagnaro 2011; Stagnaro and Caramel 2011; Elnitski et al. 2011).
+As a result, some pioneers of the field of Neural Nets swiftly migrated to become leaders in genome informatics Haussler [1995], and biologists imprinted by the General System Theory; Bertalanffy [1934] a decade ago started to claim that "Genomics became Informatics"; Hood [2002].
+A common mathematical underpinning of neuroscience and genomics emerged even before the ENCODE Project led by the US Government concluded in the imperative that "now the community of scientists have to re-think long-held beliefs"; Collins [2007]; Pellionisz [2006], Simons and Pellionisz [2006a].
+With the hindrance of old dogmas defeated in less than three years, The Principle of Recursive Genome Function rapidly gained ground; Pellionisz [2008a,b], Shapshak et al. [2008], Chiappelli et al. [2008], Cartieri [2009], Pellionisz [2009a,b], Perez [2010], Arneth [2010], Oller [2010], Stagnaro [2011], Stagnaro and Caramel [2011], Elnitski et al. [2011].

-With the advances of twenty-first century genomics, the cerebellum is not just a neural net for sensorimotor coordination, but lends itself to be a unique platform for unification, on how genomic and epigenomic (hologenomic) factors create the physiology as well as pathology of cerebellar organelles (most remarkably, Purkinje neurons), organs (the cerebellum), and organisms (sensorimotor system).
-While the geometrization of Neuroscience with TNT to arrive at the "Galilean combination of Simplification, Unification, Mathematization" (Churchland 1986) emerged decades too early, mathematization of Genomics is now an urgent socio-economic necessity.
+With the advances of 21st Century genomics, the cerebellum is not just a neural net for sensorimotor coordination, but lends itself to be a unique platform for unification, how genomic and epigenomic (hologenomic) factors create the physiology as well as pathology of cerebellar organelles (most remarkably, Purkinje neurons), organs (the cerebellum) and organisms (sensorimotor system).
+While the geometrization of Neuroscience with TNT to arrive at the "Galilean combination of Simplification, Unification, Mathematization", Churchland [1986] emerged decades too early, mathematization of Genomics is now an urgent socio-economic necessity.
 Without advanced mathematics yielding software-enabling algorithms, duties of genomics are impossible to carry out within the narrow boundaries of limited domains.
-This does not mean, of course, that established disciplines are not to stay, but as Erez-Lieberman et al. (2009) present in their paper amounting to a call by co-author Dr. Lander "Mr. President, the Genome is Fractal!," biochemistry was applied to advance, rather than hinder, a paradigm-shift of the early seminal idea of fractal DNA folding (Grosberg et al. 1988, 1993).
+This does not mean, of course, that established disciplines are not to stay, but e.g. as Erez-Lieberman et al. [2009] in their paper amounting to a call by co-author Dr. Lander "Mr. President, the Genome is Fractal!", biochemistry was applied to advance, rather than hinder, a paradigm-shift of the early seminal idea of fractal DNA folding; Grosberg et al. [1988, 1993].

-TNT may qualify as the best platform for unification, from neural nets to genomics "top-down" and "bottom-up" toward consciousness.
-Beyond establishing encyclopedic use of tensor geometry (Pellionisz 1987), TNT is experimentally supported for arm-movements by Gielen and Zuylen (1985), Bloedel et al. (1988), and Laczkó et al. (1988); for gaze control by Pellionisz (1985a), Daunicht and Pellionisz (1987), Pellionisz and Graf (1987), and Pellionisz et al. (1991); for vestibulo-collicular sensorimotor system by Laczkó et al. (1987), Peterson et al. (1987, 1989), and Lestienne et al. (1988).
-Belated followership improved upon the pioneering (Roy and Llinás 2007; Fiori 2008).
+TNT may qualify as the best platform for unification, from neural nets to genomics "top down", and "bottom up" towards consciousness.
+Beyond establishing encyclopedic use of tensor geometry; Pellionisz [1987], TNT has is experimentally supported for arm-movements by Gielen and Zuylen [1985], Bloedel et al. [1988], Laczkó et al [1988], for gaze-control by Pellionisz [1985], Daunicht and Pellionisz [1987], Pellionisz and Graf [1987], Pellionisz et al. [1991], for vestibulo-collicular sensorimotor system by Laczkó et al [1987], Peterson et al. [1987, 1989], Lestienne et al. [1988].
+Belated followership improved upon the pioneering; Roy and Llinás [2007], Fiori [2008].